elarbi/busGitTools/README.md

 Put this folder in : C:/[..]/myisotoolsFolder/busGitTools
 (next to Application)

+Need the git command line interface installed globally.
+If not run this tools with the github shell

 ## Features

 Batches are here to help you map and pull all the components and themes.
 They all need the git cli system.